 Stock water is provided by a number of sources with reservoirs, spring developments and wells supplementing the smaller streams that are abundant in portions of the ranch’s range.
 New stock water developments in recent years have increased cattle dispersion and range utilization.

-Mineral rights owned by the seller are not offered as part of the sale of the ranch.
-There is an existing mineral lease that expires in 2017.
-To the seller’s knowledge, no testing, exploration or development has been conducted.
+Mineral rights held by the seller are not offered as part of the sale of the ranch.

 - 60,004± total acres; comprised of 27,125± deeded acres, 24,382± BLM lease, 3,040± state lease, and 5,457± private lease